NRE/NLE Step 1: Neurology Made Simple – Pass with Precision

 • Middle cerebral artery is affected that is the branch of internal carotid artery.

-• This causes brain damage and problems moving, talking, or seeing.
+• This causes brain damage and problems like moving, talking, or seeing.

 Types of Stroke: